Amity Mediation Services

 Cost and Financial Assistance

-Gloucestershire mediation providers adhere to national funding schemes to ensure accessibility:
+Amity Mediators in Gloucestershire adhere to national funding schemes to ensure accessibility:

 • Legal Aid: If you are on a low income or in receipt of certain benefits, you may be eligible for Legal Aid, which can cover the entire cost of your MIAM and all subsequent mediation sessions.
 If one party is eligible for Legal Aid, the costs of the MIAM and the first joint session are usually covered for both parties.